boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### A Neuron

-A neuron, also called a unit or node, is basically a mathematical function that accepts some input, calculates a weighted sum, adds a bias and then produces an output.
+A neuron, also called a unit or node, is a mathematical function that accepts some input, calculates a weighted sum, adds a bias and then produces an output.

 The mathematical equation for the function that is used to calculate the weighted sum is: